Local Restaurant Week!! Food for Thought Best Eats

 Allen Street Poutine Company– This restaurant is not for the health conscious.
 White subway tiles, pink neon lighting, and unusual crayon marker drawings on the walls lend to the “fun” factor that Allen Street is going for.
 Set right in the heart of the eccentric artistic district of Buffalo’s downtown, the Poutine Company offers Canadian style flare to this hip urban area.
 What does poutine stand for?
 Well, it’s french, and means french fries drizzled in gravy and covered with cheese curds.
 As I said, not for the health conscious.
 Now, take that basic element and add about 19 other options!!
 That’s what this restaurant is all about.
 You can try a pulled pork poutine, a Philly cheese steak poutine, a General Tao poutine, or mix them together!
 To view the set menu, click here.

 Asa Ransom House– This amazing restaurant tucked quietly into the countryside hills of Clarence, offers not only a terrific family style menu, but history to boot!
-Asa Ransom was a wealthy business owner, originally from Clarence, and for whom many business are named after.
+Asa Ransom was a wealthy business owner, originally from Clarence, and for whom many businesses are named after.
 The house offers a bed and breakfast for traveling folks, a roaring fireplace in one of their many sitting rooms, afternoon tea, and wonderful dinner menu.
 I have reviewed Asa Ransom House, and you can view it here.
 For the set menu, click here.